wisnuyare/portofolio-backend/README.md

 # Portfolio Backend API

-A production-ready Go REST API backend for a portfolio website, built with clean architecture principles and raw SQL (NO ORM) as specified in the requirements.
+A production-ready Go REST API backend for a portfolio website, built with clean architecture principles and raw SQL.

 ## 🚀 Features